Fine-Tuning Language Models to Know What They Know: Measuring Metacognition

 where $\Phi^{-1}$ denotes the inverse cumulative normal distribution.
-Under this binary setup, hit rate is defined as the probability of the model responding ``Yes'' when its Type 1 answer was correct: $P(\text{Meta-Yes} | \text{Correct})$.
-Conversely, false alarm rate represents the probability of the model responding ``Yes'' when its Type 1 answer was actually incorrect: $P(\text{Meta-Yes} | \text{Incorrect})$.
+Under this binary setup, hit rate is defined as the probability of the model responding \texttt{Yes} when its Type 1 answer was correct: $P(\text{Meta-Yes} | \text{Correct})$.
+Conversely, false alarm rate represents the probability of the model responding \texttt{Yes} when its Type 1 answer was actually incorrect: $P(\text{Meta-Yes} | \text{Incorrect})$.

 Inspired by these human metacognition metrics, this study employed this framework to measure the metacognitive capacities of LLMs.
-Specifically, the experimental design consists of a Direct Question and a Meta Question judgment.
-For Meta Questions, prompting the model with ``Do you know the answer to the following question?'' utilizes its ``Yes'' or ``No'' response as a form of self-report.
+Specifically, the experimental design consists of a direct question and a meta question judgment.
+For meta questions, prompting the model with ``Do you know the answer to the following question?'' utilizes its \texttt{Yes} or \texttt{No} response as a form of self-report.
 This approach allows us to quantify the model's subjective certainty in a manner analogous to human metacognitive monitoring.
-This dual-prompting structure allows us to expand traditional behavioral metrics for LLMs, enabling a direct comparison between an agent's internal confidence in that knowledge.
+This dual-prompting structure allows us to expand traditional behavioral metrics for LLMs, enabling a direct comparison between task correctness and reported confidence in that knowledge.

-\subsection{Evolution Strategies}
+\section{Evolution Strategies}

 Evolution Strategies \citep[ES;][]{rechenberg1973evolutionsstrategie, schwefel1977} form a class of black-box optimization techniques that iteratively refine model parameters by evaluating a population of perturbed candidates, rather than relying on the calculus of gradients.
 Unlike backpropagation, which computes exact derivatives through the chain rule, ES operates as a derivative-free mechanism that requires only forward passes.
-While traditionally limited by the high dimensionality of neural networks, recent advancements have successfully extended this approach to the full-parameter fine-tuning of multi-billion parameter large language models \citep{qiu2025}.
+While traditionally limited by the high dimensionality of neural networks, recent advancements have successfully extended this approach to the full-parameter fine-tuning of multi-billion-parameter large language models \citep{qiu2025}.